Spirent/py-stcrestclient/README.md

    >>> sid = stc.new_session('JoeUser', 'ExampleTest')
    >>> stc.system_info()
    ```

-- Interact with TestCenter server:

-   `tccsh`

-- Get information about a TestCenter server (and check if it is running):

-   `stcinfo server_addr`

 - Install [client adapter](https://github.com/Spirent/py-stcrestclient#automation-client-rest-api-adapter) for Python automation scripts to use ReST API, without any code change: